coq/platform/README_Windows.md

 A note to lecturers: it is easy to create a customized Windows installer from an opam switch - see [Customized Installers](#customized-installers)

-## Windows (compiling from sources with Cygwin as build host)
+## Compiling from sources with Cygwin as build host

-This method is intended for advanced users which need additional flexibility and/or an advanced working environment.
+This method is intended for advanced users who need additional flexibility and/or an advanced working environment.
 For beginners it is recommended to use the Windows installer (see previous section).

 - Get the coq platform scripts via either of these methods